 It is important to identify and prepare key personnel (including alternates) in your organization who can access reserves administration information during an outage.
 Key personnel should be equipped with the necessary procedures and technology (e.g., computer, token and software) to allow them to work from an alternate location.

 Should you wish a specific person to be your contingency contact person, please send an email informing us of the person's name, telephone number and email address, or provide this information to your regular contact provided in the Federal Reserve Reporting and Reserves Business Continuity Contacts section.

 A Federal Reserve disruption may cause the FedLine Web Solution to be inaccessible or the information obtained via these applications may be inaccurate.
 However, the Federal Reserve Bank has developed an extensive back-up and recovery process that should allow, under most circumstances, for operations to resume within a relatively short period of time (within 24 hours or less).

-If your institution is experiencing an emergency situation and cannot access reserve administration applications the Federal Reserve can offer support:
+If your institution is experiencing an emergency situation and cannot access reserves administration applications, the Federal Reserve can offer support via the following options:

-If a depository institution's ability to maintain required balances is impaired as the result of a Federal Reserve outage, each Federal Reserve Bank will review each situation on a case-by-case basis.
+In the event of a Federal Reserve outage, each Federal Reserve Bank will review each situation on a case-by-case basis.

-If the FedLine Web Solution is unavailable, depository institutions may use the contact numbers provided in the Federal Reserve Reporting and Reserves Business Continuity Contacts section for assistance with reserve maintenance.
-Unless noted, these continuity numbers remain valid even though Federal Reserve staff has relocated to a contingency site.
+If the FedLine Web Solution is unavailable, depository institutions may use the contact numbers provided in the Federal Reserve Reporting and Reserves Business Continuity Contacts section for assistance with reserves administration.
+Unless otherwise noted, these continuity numbers remain valid even if Federal Reserve staff have relocated to a contingency site or are working remotely.